charbelmansour005/notes-app-backend/README.md

 # notes-app-backend-nodeJS

-# Check 'Latest' branch for async await version of the project which I am currently using in my ReactJS project
+## Check branch 'Latest' for async await version of the project which I am currently using in my ReactJS project